MoodShift guides young adults through overwhelming situations using simple mental exercises to shift their moods and emotions.

 “My grade 2 teacher pulled me out of the class and asked me why I couldn’t be like the other well-behaved kids in class.
 Why am I not normal, what is wrong with me?”

 To grasp secondary research and qualitative information in order to define high-level goals and identify the opportunities for MoodShift’s key features.

-After synthesizing the information from the interviews and revealing participant's goals, behaviors, and frustrations I developed a persona based on the qualitative data that was collected.
-The decisions made when considering the needs of the users will focus on this persona.
+After synthesizing the information from the interviews and revealing participant's goals, behaviors, and frustrations I developed a persona built by real user data.

 “I’ve experienced symptoms of ADHD and anxiety for my entire life.
 When I’m not managing my ADHD properly I find my anxiety gets worse and I can experience depression.”